James Stafford: Archbishop of Denver

-Following the death of Archbishop James Casey, John Paul II appointed Stafford as the third archbishop of the Archdiocese of Denver on June 3, 1986.
+Following the death of Archbishop James Casey, John Paul II appointed Stafford as the third archbishop of Denver on June 3, 1986.
 He was installed at the Cathedral of the Immaculate Conception in Denver, Colorado, on July 30, 1986.

 In 1990, the Vincentian Fathers announced the closing in 1994 of St. Thomas Seminary in Denver due to falling enrollment.
 Stafford decided to buy the seminary property and plan a brand new institution, St. John Vianney Theological Seminary.
-The new facility opened in 1999 under Stafford's replacement, Archbishop Charles Chaput.
+The new facility opened in 1999 under Stafford's successor, Archbishop Charles Chaput.

 In a July 28, 2005 article in the Denver Post. five men described being fondled as boys during the 1960s by Reverend Harold Robert White.
 In August 1983, one of the men wrote to Stafford complaining about White.
 A response letter from the archdiocese said that White was to "...receive an evaluation from competent personnel to determine whether there are any recurring difficulties.”
 White continued to work in parish ministry until 1993; he was laicized in 2004.

 During his tenure in Denver, Stafford hosted the 1993 World Youth Day, the first such event in the United States.
 In his last year as archbishop, he launched the first capital campaign in forty years and a "Strategic Plan" for Catholic schools.